AsmaaMHadir/RAG-File-Processor/README.md

 # 📄 Document GPT - FastAPI Backend

+Credits to Shaheryar Yousaf for original source code.
+Expanding on his work to allow supporting larger datasets

 This FastAPI backend serves as the core API for handling document uploads, processing PDF files, embedding document content into a vector database , and allowing users to ask questions based on the uploaded document.
 The AI model uses OpenAI's embeddings to generate intelligent responses from the document content.

 ### 🛠️ Features